top of page

 Supplement with visuals.

-Information that is presented auditorily should be supported with visuals.
-Depending on the child, this could include any combination of the following: using gestures, displaying key concepts or word maps on a whiteboard, supplying typed notes or vocabulary lists, allowing another student to share notes, captioning videos, or providing access to sign language.
+Auditory information should be supported with visual aids to help students with hearing loss access and retain content.
+Depending on the student’s needs, this might include using gestures, writing key concepts or word maps on the board, providing typed notes or vocabulary lists, allowing peer note-sharing, turning on closed captioning for videos, using real-time captioning during live events, or providing access to a sign language interpreter.

 Repeat and rephrase information.